-EDU440-442Secondary Methods in [Content Area] III2 hoursPrerequisite: Admission into Teacher Education Program.
+EDU440-442 Advanced Secondary Methods in [Content Area] 3 hours

+Prerequisite: Admission into Teacher Education Program.

 Introduces the student to the methods, materials, and technology relevant to his/her area of specialization at the high school levels.
 Register for 440 English, 441 Social Science, 442 Math.
 440-442 may be combined.